neilpate/neilpate/README.md

+Hi!

+I'm an electronic engineer with a passion for software development.

-- 👋 Hi, I’m @neilpate, a LabVIEW Architect
+- 💻 I'm a LabVIEW Architect, Champion, Embedded Systems Developer and Instructor
-- 🌱 I’m currently learning Rust, this language seems to have so much to offer.
+- 💡  I'm currently learning Rust (I really love what this language has to offer)
+- 🌍 I'm orignally from South Africa, but currently live in Eindoven, Netherlands
 - 📫 You can reach me over here https://www.linkedin.com/in/neilpate/